purple-technology/c-sharp-dev-assignment/README.md

 * currency pair is the same and
 * the difference in volume-to-balance ratio is no more than 5%.

-If such a deals are detected produce notification with information including accounts and servers where the deals were detected.
+If such deals are detected produce notification with information including accounts and servers where the deals were detected.

 #### Application configuration